Coupstick Chaplain

 “Lord, you have made your bow quite ready, and called for many arrows.
 You have fashioned each by hand and sworn an oath over all.”(Hab.
 3:9)

-This site is dedicated to the memory of David Pendleton “Oka ha-tuh,” Cheyenne warrior and Episcopal Deacon, as well as those among the Kiowa Koitsenko who followed the Jesus Road.
+This site is dedicated to the memory of David Pendleton, Oka ha-tuh, Cheyenne warrior and Episcopal Deacon, and those Kiowa Koitsenko who followed “The Jesus Road.”

-“Remember when I went first and you followed; I follow another now, his name is Jesus; what he says is true and he only makes war for peace!”
+“Remember when I went first and you followed; I follow another now, his name is Jesus, what he says is true and he only makes war for peace!”

 Commission